SackofCodetatoes/journal/journal.md

 ================================
 2/26/19
 ================================
 Continued work on project view page.
 Made some better adjustments after playing around with the css.
 Really wish I took the care to organize my css and remove redundancies.
 However, the project was an early work and bounded to have some learning mistakes.
+Additionally ran into heroku push errors after reconfiguring machine to properly run rails.
+Unsure where bug stems from.

 ================================
 2/25/19